No-Reference-DSP/NR-Website/README.md

 10. run `npm install react-icons --save`

 11. run `npm install --save @types/react-howler` ??
 This is a maybe
-12. run `npm install --save @types/howler
+12. run `npm install --save @types/howler`
+12. run `npm install react-icons --save` for react icons

 (I think the backend dependencies got pushed to the repo, so you might just be able to hit step 5 and step 7)